Samsung Galaxy S4: Comparisons

-The Samsung Galaxy S4 uses a refined version of the hardware design introduced by the Samsung Galaxy S III, with a rounded, polycarbonate chassis and a removable rear cover.
+The Galaxy S4 uses a refined version of the hardware design introduced by the Samsung Galaxy S III, with a rounded, polycarbonate chassis and a removable rear cover.
 It is slightly lighter and narrower than the Samsung Galaxy S III, with a length of 136.6 mm, a width of 69.8 mm, and a thickness of 7.9 mm.
 At the bottom of the device is a microphone and a micro USB port for data connections and charging; it also supports USB-OTG and MHL 2.0.
 Near the top of the device are a front-facing camera, an infrared transmitter for usage as universal remote control, proximity, and ambient light sensors, and a notification LED.
 In particular, the infrared sensor is used for the device's "Air View" features.
 A headphone jack, secondary microphone and infrared blaster are located at the top.
 The S4 is widely available in black and white color finishes; in selected regions, Samsung also introduced versions in red, purple, pink, brown with gold trim, and light pink with gold trim.
-In late January 2014, Samsung's Russian website briefly listed a new black model with a plastic leather backing, similar to the Galaxy Note 3.
+In late January 2014, Samsung's Russian website briefly listed a black model with a plastic leather backing, similar to the Galaxy Note 3.
+On 6 February 2014, the Korean LTE-A model got three new colors, those colors being Rose Gold White, Rose Gold Black, and Deep Black.

-The S4's 5 in Super AMOLED display with 1080×1920 pixels (1080p Full HD) is larger than the 4.8 in 720×1280 display of its predecessor, and also features a Pen Tile RGBG matrix.
-The pixel density increased from 306 to 441 ppi, surfaced with Corning Gorilla Glass 3.
+The S4's 5 in Super AMOLED display with 1080×1920 pixels (1080p Full HD) is larger than the 4.8 in 720×1280 display of its predecessor, and also features a brand new "Diamond" PenTile RGBG matrix subpixel arrangement which has a better subpixel fill-rate for any given resolution than the traditional linear RGBG PenTile layout that had been used prior (there's less empty black space between each subpixel).
+The whole pixel density also increased from 306 to 441 ppi, surfaced with Corning Gorilla Glass 3.
 An added glove mode option increases touch sensitivity to allow detecting touch input through gloves.
 The Galaxy S4 is Samsung's first and one of the earliest mobile phones of all time to feature a 1080p display.

 Unlike previous models, the S4 does not contain FM radio support, citing the increased use of online media outlets for content consumption on mobile devices.